Skip to main content

 7) Azure Cloud Hosted Services

-Azure offers cloud-hosted services that facilitate the development and deployment of applications to DevOps teams.
-These offerings can use independently or in conjunction with Azure DevOps framework.
+Azure offers cloud-hosted services that facilitate the development and deployment of applications for DevOps teams.
+These offerings can be used independently or with the Azure DevOps framework.

 Useful link: What is Azure DevOps and How it Helps Businesses Drive Growth